Announcement The scheme is opening 16 April for nominations for both Academic and Professional Services colleagues.

 Summaries are limited to 3000 characters (that is, approximately 500 words) per question.

-It is therefore important that answers are concise and clearly evidence exceptional performance.
+It is therefore important that answers are concise and clearly evidence exceptional performance, with measures of impact where appropriate.
 Bullet points are encouraged.

 Line managers are asked to share the relevant questions (provided within the nomination form), with the nominee, collate their response and then add this to section 4 of the form.